Vehicle Safety · 2–5 min toolbox talk

 Safety Reminders

-- Stage vehicles to protect the work area.
+- Stage vehicles to reduce backing.

 Ask the Crew